KimGyuLee/Data-Analysis-Project-Portfolio/README.md

 Data-Analysis-Project-Portfolio
 ------------------------------------
-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Repository containing portfolio of data science projects completed by me for academic and self learning purposes.
 Presented in the form of iPython Notebooks.

 _Note: Data used in the projects (accessed under data directory) is for demonstration purposes only._